Automated Nanoscale DNA Assembly

 The field of bioengineering is underpinned by our ability to assembly bespoke and complex DNA molecules at scale.
-We are working to push the limits of the size and scale of DNA assembly and have recently automated the fabrication of large DNA assemblies in sub-microliter volumes at the Earlham DNA Foundry.
+We are working to push the limits of the size and scale of DNA assembly and have recently automated the fabrication of large DNA assemblies in sub-microliter volumes at the Earlham BIO Foundry.
 This has been coupled to validation using next-generation sequencing technologies.

 The primary costs of assembling DNA, especially as we move towards an era of synthetic genomics, are those associated with the purchase of synthetic DNA molecules, and those associated with constructing and sequence-verifying the assemblies.

 The cost of assembling DNA fragments can be reduced by increasing throughput and reducing the input to the reaction.
 This can be achieved by miniaturizing and automating the reactions.
 Facilities, known as DNA Foundries, are dedicated to automating the design, construction and characterization of fabricated DNA.

 We are using laboratory automation, including acoustic dispensing technologies to transfer nanoliter-scale liquid droplets with high precision and accuracy.
 This has enabled DNA assembly reactions to be set-up at the nanoliter scale, cutting reagent cost by up to 100-fold.
 This is coupled with robotic platforms for colony picking and purification of plasmid DNA, reducing the effort of the entire cloning workflow.
 Further, the cost of assembly verification and rigorous quality control has been implemented by replacing Sanger sequencing with automated, highly multiplexed next-generation sequencing of assembled constructs.

 Vazquez-Vilar M, Orzaez D, Patron N, In press, Plant Science (2018)